Dawson Knox Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Matchup vs. New York

-- Against the Jets, Knox has averaged 11 receiving yards per game in his four career matchups, 29.5 fewer than his over/under for Sunday's game.
+- Knox is averaging 11 receiving yards per game in four career matchups against the Jets, 29.5 fewer than his receiving yards prop bet over/under for Sunday's game (40.5).

-- In four matchups with the Jets, Knox has not had a touchdown catch.

-- The Jets have the NFL's 30th-ranked pass defense this season, surrendering 276.8 yards per game through the air.
+- The Jets have given up 26 passing TDs this season (1.6 per game), ranking them 19th among NFL defenses.

 Recent Performances